Spring ushers in calmer housing market trends in Metro Vancouver

 The total number of homes currently listed for sale on the MLS® system in Metro Vancouver is 10,010, an 8.8 per cent decrease compared to May 2021 (10,970) and a 13.8 per cent increase compared to April 2022 (8,796).

-For all property types, the sales-to-active listings ratio for April 2021 in North Vancouver was 77%.
-Broken down into each property type, the ratio is 77.2% for detached homes, 74.5% for condos, and 87.6% for townhomes.
+For all property types, the sales-to-active listings ratio for May 2022 is 29.2 per cent.
+By property type, the ratio is 18.3 per cent for detached homes, 35.5 per cent for townhomes, and 38.1 per cent for apartments.